- Lymington Film Society

 Treasurer: Mr M Hall, High Widden, Pitmore Lane, Sway, Lymington SO41 6BW.
 Tel.
 01590 682751.Email: email@example.com.

 Our small Committee exists to raise money locally in enjoyable ways, and to publicise this worthwhile cause.
 Interested helpers are always welcome.
 If you would like to be involved please contact Alice Collett for more information.
 Last year we raised £10,144 for the N.S.P.C.C.

 (Meets at LCC)

 Membership is open to National Trust members.
-We promote and support the work of the National Trust which, as a charity, depends on its members and the general public.
-We arrange a wide programme of talks, walks, visits and social meetings to make membership of the National Trust more enjoyable, and each year we support various National Trust projects from our activities.
-Membership enquiries: Mr Kelvin Luhman.
+We promote and support the work of National Trust which, as a charity, depends on its members and the general public.
+We arrange a wide programme of talks, walks, visits and social meetings to make membership of National Trust more enjoyable, and each year we support various National Trust projects from our activities.
+Membership enquiries: Mrs Sue Moriston.
 Tel.
-01202 476279.
-For more information visit www.nationaltrust.org.uk/christchurchnewforest or www.cnfnta.org.uk.
+01590 644086

 *Lymington & District Naturalists’ Society (Meets at LCC)

 Illustrated lectures on the second and fourth Tuesday of the winter months at 7.15 pm at the Community Centre.
 Field meetings throughout the year.
+For details see the programme section of this booklet.
 Visitors welcome.
-Subscription £10.00.
-Juniors £5.00.
+Subscription £15.00.
+Juniors £10.00.